eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 Recently, I wrote a post about [approval voting](../approval/){:target="_blank"}, and I would like to go more in depth here about one of its most appealing properties: strategyproofness.
 Which it has under very specific and arguably unrealistic conditions.

-For this discussion, it's worth being explicit about the definition of the three most commonly discussed voting systems we will be referencnig: plurality (our current system, also called PV), ranked choice voting (RCV), and approval voting (AV).
+For this discussion, it's worth being explicit about the definition of the three most commonly discussed voting systems we will be referencing: plurality (our current system, also called PV), ranked choice voting (RCV), and approval voting (AV).

 - **Plurality**: Each voter votes for one candidate.
 The candidate with the most votes wins.
 - **Ranked Choice Voting (RCV)**: Each voter ranks the candidates in order of preference.
 If a candidate has a majority of first-choice votes, they win.
 If not, the candidate with the fewest first-choice votes is eliminated, and their votes are redistributed to the next choice on those ballots.
 This process continues until a candidate has a majority of remaining votes.
 - **Approval Voting**: Each voter can vote for (approve of) as many candidates as they like.
 The candidate with the most approval votes wins.

-However, our focus will be focused more on approval voting.
+However, our focus will be more on approval voting.
 The Gibbard-Satterthwaite theorem shows that no reasonable ranked voting system can be strategyproof.
 Indeed, RCV fails a number of other desirable properties like monotonicity, so beyond an example of strategic voting in RCV, we won't dwell on that system too much.

 [Brams and Fishburn](https://www.jstor.org/stable/1955105) showed that approval voting satisfies a number of highly desirable properties.
 In particular, sincerity under two or three tiered preferences, and strategyproofness under dichotomous (two tiered) preferences.
 Let's first define what these terms mean.